PipedreamHQ/pipedream/apps/http/README.md

 You can retrieve requests to this endpoint programmatically, using Pipedream's [REST API](https://docs.pipedream.com/api/rest/#get-source-events), [CLI](https://docs.pipedream.com/cli/reference/#command-reference) or a [private SSE stream](https://docs.pipedream.com/api/sse/) specific to your event source.

-You can run any Node.js code on HTTP requests to filter or transform data in the request, issue a custom HTTP response, and more — [see the example components below](#example-http-sources).
+You can also run any Node.js code on HTTP requests to filter or transform it, issue a custom HTTP response, and more — [see the example components below](#example-http-sources).

 ## What are Event Sources?